PudgyPoppins/caps/README.md

 * 4/14 Allowed users to request to join, and mods/leaders can approve/deny this.
 * 4/16 Added a copy to clipboard function for the invite links and fixed some validity issues.
 Added organizations to navbar.
 Made it so that remaining uses for join links show up instead of used uses.
 Added an update form for the user.
 Added the "display_name" field to the user forms.
 Added joined organizations to the user profile page.
 Made it so now leaders and moderators can add and kick members, and leaders can promote and demote users.
 Added update and delete views for the organization.
 I'll probably add the transfer ownership functionality next?
 * 4/17 Added bulma, which may or may not stay.
 Fixed an error where users could still be added via a request or /add, even if they were already in the organization.
 Now, if users try to kick themselves they get sent to a leave link.
 Finished adding the leave functionality and transfer ownership functionality.
 If a user is the only member of an organization, and they leave, then the organization gets delete (no more members).
 Made it so that only mods/leaders of an organization can create invitation links.
 Invite links can only be created if they belong to a private organization.
 Got really close to getting a deleteview for invitations.
+* 4/18 Delete view for invitations works now.
+Added some more fields to organizations for contact information.
+No mapbox stuff for the address, tho.
+Added this information to the detail view.
+Added tokens to calendar events, and an ExcludedDates model.
+Now, events can be found with a unique token rather than a counted pk.
+Added a detail view for events.
+Events have a created_by attribute, and now, it's nonprofits that have a nonprofit_reps attribute.
+Made a total_attending integer field on event model so that non-signed in users can still sign up for events.
+Made a basic outline for the edit_event view, which still needs split functionality.
+Now don't allow the event_type "Account Anniversary" on the EventForm.
+Fixed a problem where events weren't being added correctly.
+Added an rrule regex validator that doesn't really work to the model field for that.
+FINALLY added the JSON view for events, rather than cramming everything into one, unsecure script.

+MAKE A FUNCTION ON EVENT MODEL THAT RETURNS ITS TYPE, AND ANOTHER ONE THAT RETURNS A SUCCESS URL FOR CREATION / EDIT

+Time is still busted, dates are being stored in UTC (invitation), but they aren't be converted to local time.
+TIME SOLUTION: Dates AREN'T being stored in UTC, they're being converted to utc by moment (correct so far), then being converted to utc again by the database that thinks it got handed an American/Mountain time.
+I have to remove the .utc() from the moment time thing, and I have to have a little thing say what the current timezone is.
+I should also add a timezone field to the User model, I really should.